 Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments.

 Uses types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy.

-.
+Be careful when passing mutable arguments into a function since their implementation and ordering within the function may produce unexpected results.

 6.33 Dangling References to Stack Frames [DCM]